LibreOffice/lots/README.md

 for i in core/i18n/*.po; do msgmerge -U $i core/i18n/wollmux.pot; done
 ```

 This creates the `core/i18n/wollmux.pot` template file.
+Translate it [using Weblate](https://translations.documentfoundation.org/projects/wollmux/#languages).

-Translate it and place the translated po files in `core/i18n` folder.
-The build system will pick up the po files, convert and bundle them with WollMux.
+The translations will be committed to this repository from time to time.
+The build system will then pick up the po files, and convert and bundle them with WollMux.